-Secondary treatment is a form of outpatient therapy that individuals can enter after their rehab programme.
-It is separate from the primary inpatient treatment.
-Secondary treatment includes regular attendance of therapy and support groups, similar to a day rehab.
+Secondary treatment is a form of outpatient care that individuals can enter after their initial rehab programme.
+It is separate from the primary treatment.
+Secondary treatment includes regular attendance of therapy and support groups but with less structure.
 It plays an important role in relapse prevention.
 During secondary treatment, individuals recovering from addiction will continue to receive therapy by a registered and experienced counsellor.
-All coping strategies and tools learned during an inpatient programme are practiced and reinforced to help individuals remain on a safe and healthy path.
+All coping strategies and tools learned during the primary programme are practiced and reinforced to help individuals remain on a safe and healthy path.

 Paying for Drug Addiction Treatment